We’re tucked into a cozy canyon community about 30 minutes up the freeway from downtown L.A , the beach or Hollywood!

 Check out our step-by-step guide for International Students here.

 We love this question because we’re not only accredited, we’re WASC accredited (Western Association of Schools and Colleges) and a member ACSI (Association of Christian Schools International) and other associations.
-That’s a lot of letters, and they all add up to one thing: TMC is a seriously decorated, seriously recognized academic institution.
+That’s a lot of letters, and they all add up to one thing: TMU is a seriously decorated, seriously recognized academic institution.

 What can’t you do with it?
 Build an economic empire, write the great American novel, cure the common cold.
-A TMC education will help you find God’s plan for your career … God’s unique and perfect use for your unique and perfect array of gifts.
+A TMU education will help you find God’s plan for your career … God’s unique and perfect use for your unique and perfect array of gifts.
 Can’t beat that.

 Home school students constitute about a third of our student body, so we’ve got a nice mix.
 The other 2/3rds are split between public and private high school.